Aegean Marine Life Sanctuary

 Dolphins in captivity spend their lives in an artificial environment, deprived of their natural habitat and social groups and often suffer from stress related disorders, known as “zoochosis”.
 These include behavioural abnormalities such as self-mutilation, self-inflicted trauma, repetitive behaviours and excessive aggressiveness.

 For decades, the media portrayed the commercial exploitation of dolphins as an activity enjoyed by both animals and humans.
 Consequently, the public was largely unaware of animal welfare concerns associated with holding dolphins in captivity.
 However, public perception is changing and sanctuaries are urgently needed to offer a solution for dolphins relocated from captivity.
-The AMLS, once fully operational, will provide a sustainable solution by offering long-term care and refuge for dolphins displaced due to closure of marine parks.
+The AMLS, once fully operational, plans to provide a sustainable solution for dolphins displaced due to the growing closure of marine parks worldwide.

 Innovation